This post was updated May 2026 with new shoe and sock recommendations.

 Then, try them out and break them in.
 Take them on a few long hikes before taking off for Spain and make sure they are the ones for you.

-As for breaking in your shoes, obviously, only an idiot starts an 800-kilometer hike in new shoes.
+As for breaking in your shoes, obviously, only an total rookie starts an 800-kilometer hike in new shoes.
 (We met such a person.
 She was incapacitated by blisters by day three and had to abandon the Camino.)
 However, the cushioning inherent in a good trail shoe is important.
 Don’t wear it out before you start.
 A week or two of wearing the shoes before you start is probably plenty.

 Buy two pairs of shoes